drcut/lab4/README.md

 #q1
 q1 is for lab4.1.

 run it: ./q1

-then input 1 to run image morphing, or input 2 to run image addition.
+then follow the requirement shown on screen to input 1 to run image morphing, or input 2 to run image addition.